ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the authorization expires.

 challenges (required, array of objects):
-: The challenges that the client can fulfill in order to prove possession of the identifier (for pending authorizations).
+: For pending authorizations, the challenges that the client can fulfill in order to prove possession of the identifier.
 For final authorizations, the challenges that were used.
 Each array entry is an object with parameters required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges